Let the favor of the Lord our God be on us. Establish the work of our hands for us. Yes, establish the work of our hands. Psalm 90:17

 15 She said to him, “Give me a blessing; because you have set me in the land of the South, give me also springs of water.”
 Then Caleb gave her the upper springs and the lower springs.

-16 The children of the Kenite, Moses’ brother-in-law, went up out of the city of palm trees with the children of Judah into the wilderness of Judah, which is in the south of Arad; and they went and lived with the people.
+16 The descendants of the Kenite, Moses’ father-in-law, went up out of the city of palm trees with the men of Judah into the wilderness of Judah, which is in the south of Arad; and they went and lived with the people.
 17 Judah went with Simeon his brother, and they struck the Canaanites who inhabited Zephath, and utterly destroyed it.
-The name of the city was called Hormah.
+The city was named Hormah.
 18 Also Judah took Gaza with its border, and Ashkelon with its border, and Ekron with its border.
 19 The Lord was with Judah, and drove out the inhabitants of the hill country; for he could not drive out the inhabitants of the valley, because they had chariots of iron.
 20 They gave Hebron to Caleb, as Moses had said, and he drove the three sons of Anak out of there.

-21 The children of Benjamin did not drive out the Jebusites who inhabited Jerusalem, but the Jebusites dwell with the children of Benjamin in Jerusalem to this day.
+21 The Benjaminites did not drive out the Jebusites who inhabited Jerusalem, but the Jebusites dwell with the Benjaminites in Jerusalem to this day.

 22 The house of Joseph also went up against Bethel, and the Lord was with them.
 23 The house of Joseph sent to spy out Bethel.
 (The name of the city before that was Luz.)
 24 The watchers saw a man come out of the city, and they said to him, “Please show us the entrance into the city, and we will deal kindly with you.”
 25 He showed them the entrance into the city, and they struck the city with the edge of the sword; but they let the man and all his family go.

-26 The man went into the land of the Hittites, built a city, and called its name Luz, which is its name to this day.
+26 The man went into the land of the Hittites, built a city, and called it Luz, which is its name to this day.

 Places Not Conquered